 On occasion a class will be canceled.
-Students will be contacted by the college to consider placement into another class.
+Students will be contacted by the College to consider placement into another class.
 Mid-State reserves the right to cancel classes due to low enrollment.
+Mid-State cannot guarantee the refund of books purchased through a third-party for canceled classes.